 4.3 Alternative Hypothesis

-For simplicity, each page currently has a static alternative hypothesis (two-sided for one mean, one proportion, two means, and two proportions and one-sided for time to event).
+For simplicity, each page currently has a static two-sided alternative hypothesis.
 The functions used by the dashboard, however, have the capability to perform both one-sided and two-sided calculations for each scenario.
 Adding this functionality would allow for non-inferiority, superiority, and equivalence scenarios.

 4.4 Time to Event